Moving Beyond Visual Basic 6

 Where were you in May 1991?

 If you happen to be working for Microsoft at that time you would’ve been part of the excitement of Visual Basic 1.0 being released for the first time.
-Throughout the next eight years, a new version of VB was released every 1 to 2 years with the last version Visual Basic 6.0 released in the summer of 1998.
+Throughout the next eight years, a new version of Visual Basic Application was released every 1 to 2 years with the last version Visual Basic 6.0 released in the summer of 1998.

 Visual Basic dramatically changed computer programming.
 It was modular, relatively easy to learn and was simple to use compared to other programming languages in the 1990s.
 It was derived from Basic and provided a Graphical User interface to access databases, objects, and controls.